joshrap67/LiteWeight/README.md

 ## Built With

 - [Android](https://www.android.com/) - Framework that this app was built with
-- [Java](https://docs.oracle.com/en/java/) - Used for the backend of the application
+- [Java](https://docs.oracle.com/en/java/) - Language that this app was written in
-- [Android Room Persistence Library](https://developer.android.com/topic/libraries/architecture/room) - Library used to store data locally on the Android device in a SQLite database
 - [Android Studio](https://developer.android.com/studio) - IDE that was used to build this application.
 All frontend development was done in Android Studio

 ## Authors